intel/qpl/doc/source/documentation/get_started_docs/testing.rst

    <install_dir>/bin/tests --dataset=<qpl_library>/tools/testdata/

-To run, for example, algorithmic tests only, use:
+To run specific tests only, use the GoogleTest option ``--gtest_filter``.
+For example, to run algorithmic tests only, use:

 .. code:: shell